GavinCartier/rock-paper-chess/README.md

 ## Summary ##

-Chess combined with Rock, Paper, Scissors.
-Players start by taking turns assigning each piece to a type of Rock, Paper, or Scissors.
-Instead of directly capturing enemy pieces like in normal Chess, we have a ‘challenge’ system in which each type of piece has its own base stats of Damage and Health.
-When you challenge an enemy piece, you deal damage to its health value, which is determined by your base damage stat and the type matchup between the two pieces.
+Rock, Paper, Chess!  is a turn-based chess game that introduces a strategic Rock, Paper, Scissors-type assignment mechanic.
+Players are prompted to a cutscene explaining the narrative/tutorial of our game, which is a battle between the Aristocrat (player 1) and the Cowboy (player 2).
+Before the game begins, players enter a “Drafting” phase, during which they take turns assigning Rock, Paper, or Scissors types to each category of their chess pieces.
+These choices significantly influence gameplay because in our version of chess, pieces are not simply captured; they must battle in a “Challenge”.
+Every piece on the board has its own health and damage stats.
+When two pieces engage in a “Challenge”, type advantages (following classic Rock, Paper, Scissors rules) allow the superior types to deal increased damage.
+Instead of achieving checkmate, a player wins by defeating the opponent’s king in combat.
+Aside from these additions, all chess pieces retain their traditional movement rules.
 ![Main Menu](https://github.com/GavinCartier/rock-paper-chess/blob/main/readme%20images/main%20menu.png?raw=true)

 ## Project Resources